 Energy storage has been one of the biggest hurdles with self-sufficient energy production, since we use most of our energy in the evening when there is no sun and perhaps little wind.
 Tesla´s Power Wall is effective and an indication of things to come.
 It is claimed that the Power Wall will rune a household using moderate energy.

 4. First Aid

 Every home should have a first aid kit in an easily located place.
 The first aid kits need to be examined regularly as things do run out and have a best before date.
 Children should be shown where this is and taught how to use it when they reach the right age.

 The first aid kit is often located in the kitchen, as this is often the first-place people think of when they have a small accident.
 This is also a place for a fire extinguisher and fire blanket.
 All of the above should be designed into your new kitchen.
 This applies to both basic and advanced options.

 Each scenario requires a different approach to building in a resilience into your home.
 Before you start, ask yourself what are the most likely natural disaster in your area?
 There is no point purchasing a boat when you live in a desert.
 This should be planned with input from helpful neighbours and specialists.
-Decide how much effort and time you want to put into improving your home before jumping feet first.
+Decide how much effort and time you want to prepare your home before jumping feet first.
 The aim as always is to make your home comfortable and safe.
 A true Nordic Hygge Home.